CracklenRelaxle/NPS/README.md

 snort -q --talos --lua 'trace = { modules = { snort_ml = { all = 1 } } }; snort_ml_engine = { http_param_model = "snort.model" }; snort_ml = {};' -r <desired pcap for analysis>
 ```
 ## current state
 docker hub containers for snort3 downloaded.
 VM died while compiling LibML and snapshot had to be reverted.
 Next step is to reinstall LibML into my container.
 I also want a seperate instance of just the snort3 ELF file to see if it operates differently than the containers they have on dockerhub.
+Also need to download datasets. preferred dataset is as follows: `https://github.com/antoine-lemay/Modbus_dataset`